wcharczuk/microscope/README.md

 * equalsi(expr) : an alias to C# the_string.Equals(expr, StringComparison.InvariantCultureIgnoreCase)
 * isempty() : an alias to C# String.IsNullOrEmpty(the_string)
 * equals(expr, type) : returns the_string parsed as the specified type compared to expr parsed as the specified type
+* equals(expr, type, format) : returns the_string parsed as the specified type compared to expr parsed as the specified type with the specified format
 * greaterthan(expr) : returns the_string.CompareTo(expr) > 0;
 * greaterthan(expr, type) : returns the_string parsed as the specified type, compared to expr, parsed as the specified type
+* greaterthan(expr, type, format) : returns the_string parsed as the specified type, compared to expr, parsed as the specified type with the specified format
 * lessthan(expr) : returns the_string.CompareTo(expr) < 0;
 * lessthan(expr, type) : returns the_string parsed as the specified type, compared to expr, parsed as the specified type
+* lessthan(expr, type, format) : returns the_string parsed as the specified type, compared to expr, parsed as the specified type with the specified format

 Logical Operators: